EvaLLLLL/vmemo/README.md

 This project was created to help English learners efficiently manage their vocabulary learning journey.

-Preparing for TOEFL and GRE, I was overwhelmed by vocabulary.
-I needed a way to save and review words quickly.
 While reading English articles, I wanted a faster method to look up and track words without switching apps.
 So, I designed this application to list and save words instantly.

 ## License